There are many ways businesses, charitable and public sector organisations can support the Armed Forces Community, including:

 Organisations can work with Career Transition Partnership’s (CTP) recruitment service to find quality applicants for apprenticeships, full time and vocational work opportunities.
 CTP provide a personalised service to employers, regardless of size throughout the UK and overseas to understand your skills gaps and employment requirements.

 The Officers Association is able to work with employers to assist in finding ideal candidates.
 At no-cost to employers you can promote job opportunities on their Executive Jobs Board.
-To find out more about the support with recruitment available, please visit :
+To find out more about the support with recruitment available, visit the Officers Association.

 The Employer Recognition Scheme (ERS) acknowledges employers who have provided exceptional support to the Armed Forces community and Defence by going above and beyond their covenant pledges.
 Through a 3 tier approach of bronze, silver and gold awards, the scheme recognises the different levels of commitment provided by employers.
 This allows the Ministry of Defence to publicly thank and honour those organisation for their support.
 Colchester Borough Council currently holds the Gold Award.